pderaaij/research-intrapreneurship/thesis/chapter-2.md

 @deJong2015 found that job autonomy was directly related to the intrapreneurial dimensions of innovativeness and proactiveness.
 Job autonomy in this research made a difference towards entrepreneurial behaviour.
 Job performance is also affected by job autonomy. @mueckeHowDoesJob2019 found that job autonomy leads to better performance as it enhance work motivation and reduces mental strain.
 In conjunction with high-quality leader-member exchange, job autonomy strengthens the effect of this exchange on creative work.
 Summarising, job autonomy has been found to have positive outcomes on a variety of perspectives.
 Yet, underlying in all these positive outcomes is a fit between the autonomy needs and supplies.
 Meaning, as an individual when I get the right level of autonomy I will show higher levels of intrapreneurial behaviour, compared to those who feel they either lack or have too much autonomy.

-> Hypothesis 1: (a) Intrapreneurial behaviour will be lower when individual needs and organisational supply are both low and will be higher when both are high; (b)intrapreneurial behaviour will increase as organisational supply of autonomy increases towards individual autonomy need (fit), and will decrease as organisational supply exceeds individual need.

 Nevertheless, the nature of this research discards the desire to have autonomy in contrast to the autonomy supplied by the organisation. @deJong2015 for example, already mentioned the limitation that highly entrepreneurial employees may be the ones that obtain high-autonomy functions.
 This potentially skews it findings.

 ### 2.2.2 The self-regulatory view